-11.1.11 Test environment and intervals at which measured, including relative humidity (Test Method E 337), ambient temperature, and atmosphere (for example ambient air, dry nitrogen, silicone oil, etc.),
+11.1.11 Test environment and intervals at which measured, including relative humidity (Test Method E 337), ambient temperature, and atmosphere (for example, ambient air, dry nitrogen, silicone oil, etc.),

-11.1.12 Test mode (force, displacement, or strain control), wave form, actual frequency of testing and R or A ratio,
+11.1.12 Test mode (load, displacement, or strain control), wave form, actual frequency of testing, and R or A ratio,

-11.1.13 The stress-life (S-N) or strain-life ( $\epsilon$ -N) developed for the entire test series in accordance with Practices E 468 and E 739.
-Alternatively or additionally, stress-time (S-tf) or strain-time ( $\epsilon$ -tf) can be developed for the entire test series.
+11.1.13 The stress-life or strain-life developed for the entire test series Practice E 468 and E 739.
+Alternatively or additionally, stress-time or strain-time can be developed for the entire test series,

 11.1.14 Percent bending and corresponding average strain in the specimen recorded during the verification as measured at the beginning and end of the test series.
-In addition, a curve of percent bending versus the test parameter (force, displacement, strain, etc.) is recommended to assist in understanding the role of bending over the course of testing from the minimum to the maximum.

-11.1.15 Mean, standard deviation, and coefficient of variation for the following measured properties of the control specimens for each test series as determined using Test Method C 1273:
+In addition, plot a curve of percent bending vs. the test parameter (load, displacement, strain, etc.) to assist in understanding the role of bending over the course of testing from the minimum to the maximum, and 11.1.15 Mean, standard deviation, and coefficient of variation for the following measured properties of the control specimens for each test series as determined using Test Method C 1275:

-11.1.15.1 Tensile strength, $S_u$ ,
+11.1.15.1 Tensile strength, S_u

-11.1.15.2 Strain at tensile strength, $\epsilon{\mu}$ ,
+11.1.15.2 Strain at tensile strength, ε{μ} ,

-11.1.15.3 Fracture strength, $S{fr}$
+11.1.15.3 Fracture strength, S{f} ,

-11.1.15.4 Strain at fracture strength, $\epsilon{f}$ , and
+11.1.15.4 Strain at fracture strength, ε{fr}

-11.1.15.5 Modulus of elasticity, E, (if applicable).
+11.1.15.5 Modulus of elasticity, E, (if applicable),